Vai Price Reaches $1.00 on Exchanges (VAI)

-Vai (VAI) traded 0.1% lower against the US dollar during the 24 hour period ending at 8:00 AM ET on May 31st.
-Vai has a total market cap of $5.35 million and $9,827.88 worth of Vai was traded on exchanges in the last 24 hours.
-Over the last seven days, Vai has traded 0.1% higher against the US dollar.
-One Vai token can currently be bought for approximately $1.00 or 0.00001462 BTC on major exchanges.
+Vai (VAI) traded down 0.2% against the dollar during the twenty-four hour period ending at 7:00 AM ET on June 5th.
+In the last week, Vai has traded 0% lower against the dollar.
+Vai has a market cap of $5.64 million and $89,179.32 worth of Vai was traded on exchanges in the last 24 hours.
+One Vai token can currently be purchased for $1.00 or 0.00001407 BTC on major cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.